dewyze/vim-tada/README.md

 You can fold topics basic on the indent level of the topic.
 There are several shortcuts you can use:

+- `<Enter>` in insert mode will, if on a topic, will collapse that topic.
 - `<C-T>#` where `#` is a number `1-6` will fold to various topic levels.
 - `<C-T>0` will unfold everything except an archive.
 - `<C-T>o` will completely open all folds for the topic under the cursor.